Open Data GIS Downloads

 Select

-The Select tool allows the user to select three types of features - Parcel Points, Property Sales points, and CAMA Core points.
+The Select tool allows the user to select three types of features.
+These features are Parcel Points, Property Sales points, and CAMA Core points.

-Once you have made a selection, you can apply an action to the selection across all layers using the Actions button, apply an action to the selection for a single layer using the Actions button next to a layer, clear the selection for a single layer using the button, or clear the selection across all layers using the Clear all button.
+You can apply an action to the selection across all layers using the Actions button.
+Apply an action to the selection for a single layer using the Actions button next to a layer.
+Clear the selection for a single layer using the button.
+Clear the selection across all layers using the Clear all button.

 Add Data

-To search for and add data from ArcGIS Online, you can choose from your content, content within your groups, content within your organization, all public content on ArcGIS Online, and content from the Living Atlas.
+You can choose data from your content, your groups, or your ArcGIS Online organization.
+You can also choose from all public content on ArcGIS Online or content from the Living Atlas.

 If you are adding a URL, see the “Sample URL” in the sidebar for an example of what the URL should look like.
 You may find URLs for MD iMAP services here.
 MD iMAP imagery services are located here.

-To add a file, use one of the following file types: zipped (.zip) shapefile, CSV, KML, GeoJSON, GPX, or file geodatabase (FGDB).
+Add data using one of the file types listed in the tool.
 You may either browse to a location on your computer or drag and drop a file to upload.
 There is a maximum of 1,000 features that can be added from a file.

 Share

 The Share tool allows you to share FINDER Online in several ways.
-You can share the application with a pre-defined location and layer visibility via link, QR code, email, or link to embed FINDER Online into a website.
+You can share the application via link, QR code, email, or link to embed FINDER Online into a website.
+The link will preserve the location and layer visibility from your session.

 Data Viewing and Export